 So, whenever you hear the word “Chinese Language.”
 Assume Simplified Chinese (Written form) and Mandarin (Spoken one).
 According to MOE (China’s Ministry of Education), roughly 73 percent of the Chinese population speaks Mandarin.
 More than 95 percent of the literate population can use standardized Chinese characters, i.e., Simplified Chinese.

-Why Study Chinese Language?
+Why Study Chinese Language in India?

 If you’re not sure which foreign language to learn, then you should consider Mandarin!
 Why Not?